Skip to main content

 Key takeaways:

 • Medicare’s discounts may not make your prescriptions more affordable.
-Many people with Medicare Part D will see more relief from the $2,000 out-of-pocket limit for prescriptions that becomes effective in 2025.
+Many people with Medicare Part D plans could find more relief from the $2,100 out-of-pocket limit for covered prescriptions in 2026.

-The Inflation Reduction Act of 2022 (IRA) brought financial relief to many Medicare enrollees in 2023 by capping out-of-pocket costs for insulin at $35 a month.
-But the federal law could provide more savings for consumers in coming years.
+The Inflation Reduction Act of 2022 (IRA) delivered financial relief to many Medicare enrollees in 2023 by capping out-of-pocket costs for insulin at $35 a month.
+Now the federal law is bringing more savings to consumers who take other medications.

-The Medicare Drug Price Negotiation Program, activated in 2023 as part of IRA, enables Medicare to negotiate lower medication prices.
-The first 10 medications selected for negotiation include diabetes treatments and blood thinners that cost Medicare more than $50 billion in one year and account for 20% of the program’s pharmacy drug costs, according to the U.S. Department of Health and Human Services (HHS).
+The Medicare Drug Price Negotiation Program, part of the IRA, enables the Centers for Medicare & Medicaid Services (CMS) to negotiate lower prescription medication prices.
+The first 10 medications selected for negotiation include diabetes treatments and blood thinners that cost Medicare more than $50 billion in gross drug costs in 1 year and accounted for 20% of the program’s pharmacy medication costs, according to the U.S. Department of Health and Human Services (HHS).
+Gross drug cost includes what Medicare, the prescription plan, and the enrollee paid collectively for a medication.

-Medicare’s discounts, however, may not significantly reduce costs for consumers.
-People with Medicare Part D may find the most relief from the IRA’s $2,000 out-of-pocket limit for prescriptions that becomes effective in 2025.
+But Medicare’s discounts may not significantly reduce costs for every consumer.
+People with Medicare Part D plans may find the most relief from the IRA’s out-of-pocket limit for prescriptions that became effective in 2025 at $2,000 and increased to $2,100 in 2026.

 What is the Medicare Drug Price Negotiation Program?

 The Medicare Drug Price Negotiation Program is a result of the IRA.
-This historic federal law aims to reduce healthcare costs in several ways, which includes allowing Medicare — for the first time — to negotiate the prices of medications.
+This federal law aims to reduce healthcare costs in several ways.
+One way includes allowing Medicare — for the first time — to negotiate the prices of medications.

 Some medications are excluded from price negotiation, including: